 William J. Laub, American politician, Mayor of Akron, Ohio, 1916-17

-S. B. Laub, American Democrat politician, Delegate to Democratic National Convention from Mississippi, 1936
+S. B. Laub, American Democratic Party politician, Delegate to Democratic National Convention from Mississippi, 1936

 John H. Laub, American Republican politician, Presidential Elector for Michigan, 1952